-The RBC Rhombus (see appendix B) provides an indication of the further types of behaviours which may result in a Friday After School Detention.
-Saturday Detention The RBC Rhombus (see appendix B) provides an indication of the types of behaviours which may result in a Saturday Detention.
-Directors of Section or SLT Temporary Exclusion The RBC Rhombus (see appendix B) provides an indication of the types of behaviours which may result in a Temporary Exclusion.
-Second Master or Headmaster Permanent Exclusion The RBC Rhombus (see appendix B) provides an indication of the types of behaviours which may result in a Permanent Exclusion.
-Headmaster
+which may result in a Friday After School Detention.
+Saturday The RBC Rhombus (see appendix B) provides an Directors of Detention indication of the types of behaviours which may Section or SLT result in a Saturday Detention.
+Temporary The RBC Rhombus (see appendix B) provides an Second Master or Exclusion indication of the types of behaviours which may Headmaster result in a Temporary Exclusion.
+Permanent The RBC Rhombus (see appendix B) provides an Headmaster Exclusion indication of the types of behaviours which may result in a Permanent Exclusion.